 Updates from the Office of the Governor: May 2020

-Philanthropy California invites Kathleen Kelly Janus, Senior Advisor on Social Innovation to Governor Gavin Newsom, to provide the latest update on the state of California's public-private partnerships.
+Philanthropy California has invited Kathleen Kelly Janus, Senior Advisor on Social Innovation to Governor Gavin Newsom, to use our platform to provide an update from the Office of the Gorvernor on California's public-private partnerships.

 Dear Philanthropy California Network,